smartflutist661/plex-music-browser/README.md

 ```
 import sys

-sys.path.insert(0, '</absolute/path/to/this/repo>/readerware-browser')
+sys.path.insert(0, '</absolute/path/to/this/repo>/plex-music-browser')
 sys.path.insert(0, '</absolute/path/to/python/site-packages>')

-from readerware_browser import APP as application
+from plex_music_browser import APP as application
 ```

 Enable the Apache WSGI module: `a2enmod wsgi`

-Create a `readerware.conf` file in `/etc/apache2/sites-available/` with contents like:
+Create a configuration file in `/etc/apache2/sites-available/` with contents like:

 ```
 <VirtualHost *:80>